Yogayu/DeepLearningCourse/_build/Part2/Perceptron.md

 ![pn](./img/pn.png)

-In neuron, the dendrite receives electrical signals from the axons of other neurons.
+In a neuron, the dendrite receives electrical signals from the axons of other neurons.
 In the perceptron, these electrical signals are represented as numerical **input values**, $x_1,x_2, x_3,...,x_n$.

 At the synapses between the dendrite and axons, electrical signals are modulated in various amounts.
 In the perceptron, this corresponds to each of input value is multiplied by a specific value called the **weight**, $w_0, w_1, w_2,...,w_n$.

-Finally, a neuron **triggers** an output only when the total strength of the input signals exceed a certain **threshold**.
+Finally, a neuron **triggers** an output only when the total strength of the input signals exceeds a certain **threshold**.

 A threshold is like the capacity of a water cup.
 The cup overflows only when it is filled.
 It's because neurons don't want to transmit small interfering signals, only strong ones do.

 This is simulated by calculating the weighted **sum of the inputs**, $ z = w_0 + w_1x_1 + w_2x_2 + ... + w_nx_n$, and applying a **step function** $f(z)$ on the sum to determine its output $y$.

 $$
 y=\left\{